Cybersecurity-LINKS/ssi-provider/README.md

 ## Usage

-The address of the node can be changed in the file 'did-internal.c'.
+The address of the gateway node of the IOTA ledger can be changed in the file `did-internal.c` : `MAINNET_PUBLIC` is the address of the public gateway node, `MAINNET` is the address of the private gateway node.
+They are both synched with the mainnet.